Mota (footballer, born 1980): Mallorca

-Mota began his career with Ceará Sporting Club in 1998, then went to play for Spanish side RCD Mallorca B from 1999 to 2001.
-He was suspended by the club in April 2001 after a Royal Spanish Football Federation investigation into the veracity of his Portuguese passport that he was using to work in the European Union; he said that he was entitled to it due to having a Portuguese great-grandmother.
-He was banned for a year by Spain's Court of Sport, which found that he obtained the passport illegally in 1998.
+Since 15 April 2001, Mota was suspended from Mallorca due to an investigation into the veracity of his Portuguese passport that he was using to work in the European Union.
+In the previous month, he said that he was entitled to it due to having a Portuguese great-grandmother, but the Royal Spanish Football Federation required documentary evidence, with them warning about the possibility of his suspension.
+He was finally banned from Spanish football for a year by Spain's Court of Sport, which found that he obtained the passport illegally in 1998.
+He went back to his former club Ceará after the ruling.